jgalobart/20230920-gitInfini/README.md

 # Commands

-## Pull get the latest version of the project
+## Pull get the latest version of the project (will do the pull of the all the branches)
 ```bash
     git pull
 ```